API Reference¶

 Complex Survey Designs¶

-# Two-stage cluster sample
+# Two-stage cluster sample -- components, design built for you

 z <- zelig2(outcome ~ predictor, model = "ls", data = survey_data,